Vegan Wild Rice, Macadamia, and Fall Fruit Stuffing

 Do you want to eat AND live more colorfully?

-Some of you may take issue with this, but I've actually listed this recipe in the "main course" category since that's how we've been enjoying it.
-This stuffing is just so satisfying and hearty, and has a lot of protein thanks to the macadamias.
-Paired with some roasted veggies or a big harvest salad, it makes for a great fall dinner.
+You may have noticed that I listed this recipe in the "main course" category of the blog.
+This stuffing is satisfying and hearty, and it even has some protein and healthy fats thanks to the macadamias.
+Paired with roasted veggies or a big harvest salad, it makes for a great fall dinner.

-That said, stuffing is so versatile and you can use this dish in many different ways.
-Serve it as a side for Thanksgiving, or stuff it into roasted squash for a stunning plant-based centerpiece.
-Mix it into salads for extra texture, or bring it as a healthy lunch option.
-The recipe makes a pretty big batch, probably enough for 3-4 main courses, 6-8 hearty sides, or 10-12 small sides, although you can certainly double it if you need to feed a crowd or want leftovers (yes please!).
+That said, this vegan wild rice stuffing can be enjoyed in a myriad of ways.
+Serve it as a healthy Thanksgiving side dish or stuff it into roasted squash for a stunning plant-based centerpiece.
+Mix it into salads for extra texture or meal-prep it as a satisfying fall lunch.
+The recipe makes enough for 3-4 main courses, 6-8 hearty sides, or 10-12 small sides, although you can certainly double it to feed a crowd or to have leftovers.

 Make-Ahead Tips

-Good news!
-This recipe is very make-ahead friendly.
-You can cook the rice and prepare up through Step 6 several days in advance.
-Store the rice mixture in a sealed container in the fridge.
-Before serving, transfer the rice back to a skillet and start at step 7: add the macadamias and apple, cooking for just several minutes to bring the flavors together and soften the apple.
-If needed, add another splash of apple cider to the rice to re-moisten it.
+Good news: this vegan Thanksgiving recipe is make-ahead friendly.
+You can cook the rice and prepare up through step 5 several days in advance.
+Store the rice mixture in a sealed container in the refrigerator.
+When ready to serve, transfer it back to a skillet and start at step 6: add the macadamias and apple, cooking for just several minutes to bring the flavors together and soften the apple.
+If needed, add another splash of apple cider to the rice to moisten it.
 Transfer to a serving dish and garnish with fresh fall fruits.

 • Long-grained wild rice.
-I love this recipe most with a really long-grained, dark-colored rice.
-Most artisan grocery stores will have wild rice in their bulk bins so you can buy only as much as you need.
-Make sure to check the cooking instructions, since the amount of water you use and the cooking time can both vary considerably.
+Look for long-grained wild rice at natural foods markets, especially in the bulk bins.
+Make sure to check the cooking instructions, since the amount of water and the cooking time can both vary considerably.

 • Sweet onion